-The existing building sits on a pedestal or podium with areas of parking and some classrooms, offices and labs underneath.
+The existing building sits on a pedestal or podium with parking underneath.
 Service can be accessed from any side of the building.

 The primary service area for the campus core is screened from public view by a sodded berm located near Central Utilities.
 The location of the Marine Biology Building Hospitality and Tourism Building requires a circuitous route along between the Kovens Center and then along the Bay in order not to encroach into the pedestrian quad.
 While this preserves the quad for pedestrians it places service areas between the quad and the Bay.